Rise and Expand

 - In the Introductory Lectures Freud speaks of the attempts certain mystical [spiritual] practices make to produce a basic transformation within the personality.
 “We have to admit,” he continues, “that the therapeutic efforts of psychoanalysis have chosen a similar point of approach.
 Its intention is to strengthen the Ego, to make it more independent from the Super-Ego [society], to enlarge its field of observation, so that it can appropriate for itself new parts of the Id.
 Where there was Id there shall be Ego.”

-It is this final aspect that makes the Sedona Method so powerful: “Where there was Id (unconscious memories and feelings) there shall be Ego (that which we are conscious of).
+It is this final aspect that makes the Sedona Method so powerful: “Where there was Id (unconscious memories and feelings) there shall be Ego (awareness).

 A lot more can and should be said about this.
 I recommend giving the Release Technique all of your time and energy, as if your very life depended on it.